 "This study's findings highlight how important it is for low income African Americans to be screened for chronic kidney disease and its risk factors.
 Clinicians should consider asking their patients about their socioeconomic status to help determine their likelihood of developing kidney disease," said Thomas Manley, Director of Scientific Activities for the National Kidney Foundation.

 "This information could also help clinicians advise their 'at risk' patients appropriately," continued Manley.
 "It's important for clinicians to recognize patients with limited resources so that they can adjust their recommendations for lifestyle modifications that can reduce risk for kidney disease.
 Advising low income patients to join a gym or purchase expensive, healthy foods is unlikely to be effective.
 Clinicians need to discuss a variety of healthier options with these patients that can be accomplished within their financial means."

 Kidney Disease Facts from the National Kidney Foundation:

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information, www.kidney.org.